yashpathack/Supervised-Machine-Learning/Descending into ML: Training and Loss.md

 ![alt text](https://github.com/yashpathack/Supervised-Machine-Learning/blob/master/Resources/10.png)<br>
 > The red arrow represents loss.
 > The blue line represents predictions. <br>
 Higher loss in left model.
-Low loss in the right model
+Low loss in the right model <br>

 The red arrows in the left model are much longer than their counterparts in the right plot.
 Clearly, the blue line in the right plot is a much better predictive model than the blue line in the left plot.